Merlin: The Return

 Merlin: The Return is a 2000 British fantasy film written, produced, and directed by Paul Matthews.
 The film stars Rik Mayall, Patrick Bergin, Craig Sheffer, Adrian Paul, Julie Hartley, and Tia Carrere.
 It tells the story of Merlin and King Arthur in modern times.

 Plot

-For 1500 years, the powers of Merlin (Rik Mayella) have kept the evil Mordred (Craig Sheffer) and his mother Morgana (Gretchen Fox) captive in another world.
-When a present-day scientist (Tia Carrere) stumbles upon the gateway between this world and the one Mordred is imprisoned in, it is up to a recently re-awakened King Arthur (Patrick Bergin) Merlin and Lancelot (Adrian Paul) to stop Mordred from returning.
+For 1,500 years, the powers of Merlin (Rik Mayall) have kept the evil Mordred (Craig Sheffer) and his mother Morgana (Grethe Fox) captive in another world.
+When a present-day scientist (Tia Carrere) stumbles upon the gateway between this world and the one Mordred is imprisoned in, it is up to a recently re-awakened King Arthur (Patrick Bergin), Merlin and Lancelot (Adrian Paul) to stop Mordred from returning, but Arthur seems more interested in slaying a large truck monster.